Ttimofeyka/RavePM/README.md

 **RavePM** (Rave Package Manager) is a program that allows you to easily install libraries created using Rave.

+This utility is very simple, and rather serves as a filter against unwanted packages.

 ## Dependencies
 This program only needs a [**Rave**](https://github.com/Ttimofeyka/Rave) compiler and **git**.